BUIDLwithCartesi/cartesi-vscode-extension/README.md

 2️⃣ **Sidebar - Navigation**

-Acsses the cartesi Sidebar from the Activity Bar.
+Acsses the cartana Sidebar from the Activity Bar.
 The Sidebar provides a stractured workflow for Rollup Development to organize and navigate your dapp project.

 - Project Explorer - View and manage smart contract and script.